prio/prio.github.io/_posts/2018-01-08-rust-and-swig.md

 title: Rust and Swig
 ---

 For a personal project I am working on I wanted to create Python bindings to a Rust library I am creating.
 The first port of call was [Milksnake][1] and I wrote a Python wrapper to make it nicer to consume.
-However, a few weeks later I wanted wrappers for a few more languages and rather than create each one individually I decided to see if I could use a tried and trusted tool like Swig.
-What follows is a short tutorial on how to use Swig to create bindings for a rust library.
+However, a few weeks later I wanted wrappers for a few more languages and rather than create each one individually I decided to see if I could use a tried and tRusted tool like [Swig][2].
+What follows is a short tutorial on how to use Swig to create bindings for a Rust library.

 ## The rmath library